scran_pca

 const Block_ * block,

-const BlockedPcaOptions options,
+const BlockedPcaOptions & options,

-BlockedPcaResults< EigenMatrix_, EigenVector_ > & output
+BlockedPcaResults< EigenMatrix_, EigenVector_ > & output )

-As mentioned in simple_pca(), it is desirable to obtain the top PCs for downstream cell-based analyses.
-However, in the presence of a blocking factor (e.g., batches, samples), we want to ensure that the PCA is not driven by uninteresting differences between blocks.
+As discussed in simple_pca(), we would like to extract the top principal components from a single-cell dataset for downstream cell-based procedures like clustering.
+In the presence of a blocking factor (e.g., batches, samples), we want to ensure that the PCA is not driven by uninteresting differences between blocks of cells.
 To achieve this, blocked_pca() centers the expression of each gene in each blocking level and uses the residuals for PCA.
-The gene-gene covariance matrix will thus focus on variation within each batch, ensuring that the top rotation vectors/principal components capture biological heterogeneity instead of inter-block differences.
-Internally, blocked_pca() defers the residual calculation until the matrix multiplication steps within IRLBA.
-This yields the same results as the naive calculation of residuals but is much faster as it can take advantage of efficient sparse operations.
+This means that the gene-gene covariance matrix will only contain variation within each batch, ensuring that the top rotation vectors/principal components capture biological heterogeneity instead of inter-block differences.

 Template Parameters